anewton1998/draft-rdap-simple-contact/draft-regext-simple-contact.md

 Postal addresses are expressed with the "postalAddresses" JSON member, which is an array of objects each with the following optional members:

-* "completeAddress" - holds the unstructured postal address as an array of strings in which each string represents a line of a postal address.
+* "address" - holds the unstructured postal address as an array of strings in which each string represents a line of a postal address.
-* "regionCode" - a string representing the ISO-3166-3 two letter code.
-* "countryCode" - a string containing the ISO-3166-2 two letter code for the country.
+* "cc" - a string containing the ISO-3166-2 code.
-* "postalCode" - a string containing the postal code, sometimes referred to as a zip code or post code.
+* "pc" - a string containing the postal code, sometimes referred to as a zip code or post code.
 * "lang" - see above
 * "masked" - see above